EdinGrech/letz-do-it/README.md

 2\.
 Ensure you have Docker and Docker Compose installed.

 3\.
-Open a terminal and navigate to the project directory.
+Open a terminal and navigate to the project directory `cd letz-do-it/prod`.

 4\.
 Run the command `docker-compose up -d` to start the Docker containers in detached mode.

 5\.
+Run the command `chmod 777 letz-do-it/prod/images`

+6\.
 Wait for the containers to be built and started.
 Once completed, the Let's-Do-It site should be accessible at the specified port.

 Note: Before running the project, ensure that the necessary configuration files and environment variables are correctly set up, including the MySQL database credentials.